KRFOSS/kali-docs/development/rebuilding-a-package-from-source/index.md

 ## Build the Modified Package

-With all of the dependencies installed, the **dpkg-buildpackage** command is all it takes to build your new version.
+With all of the dependencies installed, the **dpkg-buildpackage** command is all it takes to build your new version:

 ```console
 kali@kali:~$ dpkg-buildpackage